 As a part of the Internet of Things and big data, Vivint’s solutions enable homes to be smarter, safer, and more energy-efficient for its customers.
 Intelligence is the center of the smart home and Vivint is using Datameer to shorten the time it takes to go from raw data to actionable intelligence that can be used to enhance their customer’s home experience.

 Vivint found that their team was spending too much time on mundane, technical tasks preparing and integrating the data rather than doing actual, value-added analysis.
 Another key consideration was the ability to integrate and analyze not just raw data but also streaming data, which is a key component to their smart home analytics solution to big data for the Internet of Things.

-After reviewing a number of technology options, Vivint selected Datameer as their big data analytics solution.
+After reviewing a number of technology options, Vivint selected Datameer offerings as their data analytics solution.
 Datameer is used to join and analyze terabytes worth of data collected from its Internet of Things solution and various in-home automation, security, and energy management devices, including thermostats, smoke alarms, automatic locks, and door and window sensors to better understand usage patterns and improve services.
-A daunting task with traditional systems, Vivint analysts use Datameer to parse, join and sessionize various complex data streams to determine occupancy and vacancy patterns in an effort to reduce the number of false alarms and improve the overall efficiency of their devices.
+A daunting task with traditional systems, Vivint analysts use Datameer offerings to parse, join and sessionize various complex data streams to determine occupancy and vacancy patterns in an effort to reduce the number of false alarms and improve the overall efficiency of their devices.

 Unlike most traditional business intelligence or data analytics tools that sit on top

 of traditional databases and require data modeling, Datameer offerings can work with raw